moensch/cats/README.md

 # Tasks
-* explain/implement what you could do to make this code more clean
 * modify the code so that when the environment variable BRANCH is set to master, we print `(=^ェ^=)` otherwise, print `~=[,,_,,]:3`.